rust-lang/blog.rust-lang.org/posts/inside-rust/2024-06-19-this-development-cycle-in-cargo-1.80.md

 [#13937](https://github.com/rust-lang/cargo/pull/13937)
 [rust-lang/rust#124209](https://github.com/rust-lang/rust/pull/124209)
 ).
-One challenge that limied this work was finding a place for Cargo's documentation to live as there isn't a user-focused Cargo feature for this to center the documentation around.
+One challenge that limited this work was finding a place for Cargo's documentation to live as there isn't a user-focused Cargo feature for this to center the documentation around.

 As for improving how people interact with this feature, longer term we feel